 - Americans Hate Tingle: The film did not find much success outside of Spain.

-- Anvilicious: Belief Makes You Stupid and Axe Crazy.
-While this is not to say that some people throughout history have committed atrocities and then rationalized such actions with their religious beliefs (e.g. the Great Anti-Buddhist Persecution, various Jihads, the Crusades) and should be called out when they do happen, but this particular historical event as portrayed in this movie was not as clear cut as it was in real life.
+- Anvilicious: Belief Makes You Stupid and Axe-Crazy.
+While this is not to say that some people throughout history haven't committed atrocities and then rationalized such actions with their religious beliefs (e.g. the Great Anti-Buddhist Persecution, various Jihads, the Crusades) and should be called out when they do happen, but this particular historical event as portrayed in this movie was not as clear cut as it was in real life.